animator/learn-python/contrib/ds-algorithms/regression.md

 # Regression Models in Scikit-Learn

 Scikit-Learn provides a variety of regression models to tackle different types of prediction problems.
-Below are 15 regression models ranging from simple to complex.
+Below are popular regression models ranging from simple to complex.

 ## 1. Linear Regression

 ### Description
 Linear Regression is a fundamental algorithm that uses linear equation and develops the relationship between a dependent variable and one or more independent variables .

-### Use Case
-Linear Regression is commonly used for predicting continuous values such as house prices, stock prices, and sales revenue.
-It is suitable for applications where the relationship between variables is approximately linear and the goal is to understand or predict numerical outcomes.

 ### Code Sample
 ```python